xuqingkuang/react-redux-boilerplate/README.md

 ## Features

+* TypeScript 2, no babel required
+* Unit testing covered with Jest
+* Different config for different environment.
 * React 15
-* React Router 2.6
+* React Router 2.8
-* Redux 3.5 (Predictable state container)
+* Redux 3.6 (Predictable state container)
+* Sass css pre-processor with lint
+* Yarn supported
-* Redux Devtools for Chrome Extension supported
+* Redux Devtools for Chrome Extension supported(Better than redux-logger)
-* Node 5 Compatible, version 4 is minimal required for compile
-* Babel 6 for ES6 support
-* Jest (Unit testing framework)
-* Browser Live Reload based on latest version of webpack-dev-server and react-hot-loader, it build codes pretty fast!
-* CSS / HTML / JS minification / Image optimization when built
-* JS code duplication removal during built
-* Code is minimized and focused on core features only.
+* Browser live reload

 If you are interested, please read the `package.json` file for all installed modules.